mattrussi/gitlab-com-runbooks/docs/frontend/ban-netblocks-on-haproxy.md

 # Blocking individual IPs and Net Blocks on HA Proxy

-## First and foremost
+## First and Foremost

-* *Don't Panic*
+- **Don't Panic!**
-* Be careful when manipulating the ip blacklist.
+- Be careful when manipulating the ip blacklist.

 ## Background

 From time to time it may become necessary to block IP addresses or networks of IP addresses from accessing GitLab.
 We now generally use Cloudflare for that, but as of now GitLab Pages and registry are not behind Cloudflare.
 In this case we can still use the old way by managing those IP adresses in the file [deny-403-ips.lst](https://gitlab.com/gitlab-com/security-tools/front-end-security/blob/master/deny-403-ips.lst) in the [security-tools/front-end](https://gitlab.com/gitlab-com/security-tools/front-end-security) repository.
 Updates to this file are distributed to the HA Proxy nodes on each chef run by the [gitlab-haproxy](https://gitlab.com/gitlab-cookbooks/gitlab-haproxy) cookbook.